-We analyze a set of 22 anonymized network traces, each comprised of 10 minutes' of traffic recorded at Lab on Oct.
-4, 2004.
+We analyze a set of 22 anonymized network traces, each comprised of 10 min of traffic recorded at Lab on October 4, 2004.
 These were traced using tcpdump at two internal routers within Lab, enabling them to collect bidirectional traffic originated by internal hosts to both external hosts outside Lab and to other internal hosts inside Lab.
-Although we present the results from one particular site in this section, we studied 4 additional traces collected from three different sites.
-We used the additional traces to double-check empirical findings and later to evaluate our detection algorithm.
+We note that separate traces are used to double-check empirical findings and later to evaluate our detection algorithm.